 Come prepared: You may be asked to wear a face covering at attractions and most will prefer contactless payments.
 Pretty much all of our local attractions are asking you to pre-book tickets.

 Chatsworth – the parkland, woods, farmyard, gardens and car parks are open on various days throughout the winter.
-You must pre-book your ticket for any of the car parks, the garden, the farmyard and the House.
+You must pre-book your ticket for any of the car parks, the garden and farmyard.
 Same day tickets are sometimes available.
-The Farm Shop at Pilsley is open.
+The Estate Farm Shop at Pilsley is open.
 Sadly, the House remains closed, however, Garden tickets are discounted until 4th March.

-Hardwick Hall – house, garden and parklands are now all open.
+Hardwick Hall – The garden, parklands and toilets are now all open.
 The restaurant is serving a selection of takeaway meals.
 You must book in advance.
 Hours are limited. the Hall and shop are closed.

-Calke Abbey – gardens and parklands are open.
+Calke Abbey – The gardens and parklands are open.
 You are recommended to book in advance

-Lyme Hall – the house, garden and parkland are open but the House and shop are closed.
-You must book in advance.
+Lyme Hall – The garden and parkland are open but the House and shop are closed.
+You must book at least a day in advance.

-Peak Wildlife Park – is now open and you can pre-order food.
+Peak Wildlife Park – is open :-) You can pre-order food.
 Book tickets online

-Matlock Farm Park – now open every day and you can pay on entry
+Matlock Farm Park – The Park will be open again from 3rd December.
+You can pay on entry

 Poole’s Cavern – The cavern will be closed until the Government restrictions ease.
 Pre book tickets

 Things to do